MicrosoftDocs/quantum-docs/azure-quantum/concepts/targets-in-azure-quantum.md

 ## Targets as quantum devices

-Targets in Azure Quantum can be solvers for quantum inspired optimization (QIO) problems or quantum devices (either physical or simulated) that you can use to run Q# quantum applications.
+Targets in Azure Quantum can be solvers for optimization problems or quantum devices (either physical or simulated) that you can use to run Q# quantum applications.